yosoynatebrown/falling-breeze-1479/README.md

 3. `git clone <paste_repo>`
 4. `cd <repo_name>`
 5. `bundle install`
+6. `rails db:{drop,create,migrate,seed}`

 ## Instructions

+* Spend up to 3 hours total working on this challenge.
+* Commit frequently, about every 15-30 minutes, in addition to committing each time you start and stop working on the challenge.
+* Push up your code at 9:00 AM (Mountain Time) on Friday, November 12 (not before!)
 * Work on this assessment independently.
 DO NOT discuss with anyone.
 * You are allowed to use any references including notes, Google, lesson plans, etc.
 * Read each story carefully before you start working.
-* Commit Frequently, about every 15 - 30 minutes
-* Push your code to your fork once the time is up (not before!)

 ## Submission